mudayswami/devTinder/doc.md

 - GET /user/feed- gets you the profiles of other users on platform

-Status : Ignore, Interested, Accepted, Rejected
+Status : Ignore, interested, accepted, rejected